Burning Rangers: Design

-There were many difficulties in developing the game's voice navigation system, as no verbal dialogue had featured in a Sonic Team game before.
-Naka asserted the team had rethought all ideas of what should be included in the game during development, and the idea of not including any on-screen maps but rather relying on a voice navigation system was "there from the start".
+There were many difficulties in developing the voice navigation system, as no verbal dialogue had featured in a Sonic Team game before.
+Naka asserted the team had rethought all ideas of what should be included during development, and the idea of not including any on-screen maps but rather relying on a voice navigation system was "there from the start".
 The team tested different forms of navigation systems and picked the best.
 Although previous Saturn games which used voice navigation systems (e.g. Solar Eclipse) did so in conjunction with background music, they felt that background music would detract from the sensation of being present in the game.
 Miyoshi thought that the only audio accompaniment being the sound effects of fire and walls creaking would produce immersion.

-The team originally wanted to record the game in six languages, but found the volume of work too difficult, reverting to English and Japanese instead.
+The team originally wanted to record the dialog in six languages, but found the volume of work too difficult, reverting to English and Japanese instead.
 Before selecting voice actors, Miyoshi designed the characters and built up a mental image of what they would sound like.
-Sonic Team hired several voice actors who had appeared in American television programmes.
-According to Miyoshi, all audio work was re-written several times throughout development; he considered it to have "evolved" alongside the team's production of the game itself.
+The Japanese voices were provided by Hikaru Midorikawa (Shou Amabane), Yūko Miyamura (Tillis), Hiroko Kasahara (Chris Parton), Tomokazu Seki (Lead Phoenix), Ryūzaburō Ōtomo (Big Landman), Toshihiko Nakajima, Takehiro Murozono, Yukiko Iwai (additional voices), and Aya Hisakawa (Ilia Klein).
+For the English version, Sonic Team hired several voice actors who had appeared in American television programs, including Benny Grant (Shou Amabane), Janna Levenstein (Tillis), Yvette Lowenthal (Chris Parton), Michael McGaharn (Lead Phoenix), Roger Rose (Big Landman), Carolyn Lawrence (Ilia Klein), Michael Reisz (Commander and Victims), Jeannie Elias (Victims), and Kimberly Brooks (Victims).
+Because the professional voice actor work was not recorded in time for the Tokyo Games Show, the Sonic Team staff did the voice acting themselves for the version demonstrated at the show.
+According to Miyoshi, all audio work was re-written several times throughout development; he considered it to have "evolved" alongside the production of the game itself.

-Designing the game's fire effects proved to be difficult due to the Saturn's rendering limitations.
-Miyoshi explained that during testing stages, the team spent a lot of time checking how well they would be able to create fires, which was a pivotal aspect of the game.
+Designing the fire effects proved difficult due to the Saturn's rendering limitations.
+Miyoshi explained that during testing stages, the team spent time checking how well they would be able to create fires, a pivotal aspect.
 In the first test ROM they produced, Miyoshi discovered that they were able to achieve "some quite beautiful" fire effects by disguising blocky sprites with various degrees of transparency and lighting effects.
 At the time, few games used polygons in 3D spaces for acrobatic and exploration-orientated gameplay.